Minors of non-hamiltonian polyhedra and the Herschel family: The minimal minor of non-hamiltonian polyhedra

 \subsection{Preliminaries}

-Recall that a graph $H$ is a minor of a graph $G$ if it can be obtained from $G$ by deleting edges, deleting vertices, and contracting edges.
-So we may view $E(H)$ as a subset of $E(G)$.
+Recall that a graph $H$ is a minor of a graph $G$ if it can be obtained from $G$ by a sequence of edge deletions, vertex deletions, and edge contractions.
+Thus, we may regard $E(H)$ as a subset of $E(G)$.
 It is well known that $G$ contains $H$ as a minor if and only if there exists a mapping $\mu$ which maps $V(H)$ into pairwise disjoint subsets of $V(G)$ and maps $E(H)$ into pairwise internally disjoint paths in $G$, such that for every $v \in V(H)$, the induced subgraph $G[\mu(v)]$ is connected, and for any $uv \in E(H)$, the path $\mu(uv)$ joins $\mu(u)$ and $\mu(v)$ with no internal vertex of $\mu(uv)$ in $\bigcup_{w \in V(H)} \mu(w)$.
+We say that such a mapping $\mu$ realizes an $H$ minor in $G$.